 -

-- Source the init.env file to set the environment variables for your cluster that will be used by the rest of the commands:
+- Set the environment variables for your cluster that will be used by the rest of the commands:

 source init.env